Comedian Siddharth Sagar’s MISSING Case: His Parents’ Contradictory Statements Leave Us Confused!

 Somi was quoted by the website as saying, "Siddharth told me that he's fine, and that he will meet me in two days."
 Also, Siddharth's mother told the website that he is missing in action as he was suffering from dengue.
 But she refused to hand over the phone to her son!
 (Image Source: Facebook)

-Siddharth Father Makes Contradictory Statement
+Siddharth Father Makes A Contradictory Statement

 It is also being said that Siddharth's parents have parted ways.
 But, Siddharth's father refuted the rumours and made a contradictory statement about his son!
 Although Siddharth's father confessed that his son was missing as he had taken a few steps to correct his son, he contradicted his wife's claim of his son suffering from dengue!